Super Bowl XLIX: Second half

-Seattle took the second-half kickoff and drove 72 yards to the New England 8-yard line, featuring a 15-yard run by Lynch and a 45-yard reception by Matthews.
-After Lynch was stopped for no gain on 3rd-and-1 in the red zone, kicker Stephen Hauschka finished the drive with a 27-yard field goal, giving Seattle their first lead of the game, 17–14.
-On the Patriots' next possession, Seattle linebacker Bobby Wagner intercepted a Brady pass and returned it 6 yards to the New England 34, but an illegal blocking penalty against cornerback Richard Sherman after Wagner's interception forced the Seahawks to start their ensuing possession at midfield.
-Just as with their last interception, Seattle lost a key defensive player to injury.
+The Seahawks took the second-half kickoff and drove 72 yards to the Patriots' 8-yard line, featuring a 15-yard run by Lynch and a 45-yard reception by Matthews.
+After Lynch was stopped for no gain on 3rd-and-1 in the red zone, kicker Stephen Hauschka finished the drive with a 27-yard field goal, giving the Seahawks their first lead of the game, 17–14.
+On the Patriots' next possession, Seahawks linebacker Bobby Wagner intercepted a Brady pass and returned it 6 yards to the Patriots' 34-yard line, but an illegal blocking penalty against cornerback Richard Sherman after Wagner's interception forced the Seahawks to start their ensuing possession at midfield.
+Just as with their last interception, the Seahawks lost a key defensive player to injury.
 Defensive end Cliff Avril lay on the field motionless.
 After finally getting to his feet, he entered concussion protocol and did not re-enter the game.
-Seattle's pass rush, particularly Michael Bennett inside and Avril outside, had hurried Brady into several drive-ending incompletions as well as the first interception.
+The Seahawks' pass rush, particularly Michael Bennett inside and Avril outside, had hurried Brady into several drive-ending incompletions as well as the first interception.
 Wrote Gregg Bell of the Tacoma News Tribune, "At times that night in the desert Bennett and Avril controlled the line of scrimmage almost by themselves."
 With Avril out, the Patriots were able to double-team Bennett and give Brady more time in the pocket.

-Despite the penalty against Sherman, Seattle's offense took advantage of the turnover, driving 50 yards in six plays, which featured three runs by Lynch for 18 yards and a 15-yard scramble by Wilson.
+Despite the penalty against Sherman, the Seahawks' offense took advantage of the turnover, driving 50 yards in six plays, which featured three runs by Lynch for 18 yards and a 15-yard scramble by Wilson.
 The drive ended with Wilson's 3-yard touchdown pass to wide receiver Doug Baldwin, who was penalized 15 yards on the kickoff after the play for an inappropriate celebration.
-The score increased Seattle's lead to 24–14, and it would remain this way going into the fourth quarter.
+The score increased the Seahawks' lead to 24–14, and it would remain this way going into the fourth quarter.
 Until this game, no team in Super Bowl history had come back to win after facing a fourth-quarter deficit of more than a touchdown.